lingfeiwang/normalisr/README.md

 Normalisr is written in Python3 and provides a command-line and a python functional interface.
 You can read more about Normalisr from our preprint (See [Citations](#citations)).

-## Install
+## Installation
 Normalisr is on PyPI (link TBA) and can be installed straightaway with pip (TB-uploaded): `pip install normalisr`.
-You can also install Normalisr from github (link TBD): `pip install`.
+You can also install Normalisr from github: `pip install git+https://github.com/lingfeiwang/normalisr.git`.
 Make sure you have added Normalisr's install path into PATH environment before using the command-line interface (See [FAQ](#faq)).
+Normalisr's installation should take less than a minute.

 There are more advanced installation methods but if you want that, most likely you already know how to do it ;).
 If not, give me a shout (See [Contact](#contact)).